 One good example is hyperthyroidism.
-If your 14 year old cat is constantly meowing for food and starting to use your indoor plants as a litter tray, you may see these behaviours as nothing more than a nuisance.
-Once you mention them to your vet, however, they will recognise that behavioural changes and an increased appetite (often accompanied by weight loss) can be early signs of an overactive thyroid gland, and will recommend blood tests to confirm it.
+If your 14 year old cat is constantly meowing for food and starting to use your indoor plants as a litter tray, you may see these behaviors as nothing more than a nuisance.
+Once you mention them to your vet, however, they will recognise that behavioral changes and an increased appetite (often accompanied by weight loss) can be early signs of an overactive thyroid gland, and will recommend blood tests to confirm it.

 Similarly, a quick blood test will detect high blood sugar in your cat well before he is showing any signs of diabetes, and you can take steps to slow the progression of the disease.